-1. Have you thought about email marketing?
+1. Have you Thought about Email Marketing?

-If you’re looking for cheap website market opportunities, we strongly suggest you embrace email marketing.
+If you’re looking for cheap website marketing ideas, we strongly suggest you embrace email marketing.
 This form of marketing has been proven time and time again to drive traffic to your website and increase sales.
-So what does it involve?
-We’ve outlined the basic steps below:
+So how do you do this?

 - Secondly, you’ll need to think about what sort of content to include in your email.
 Information about special offers, sales or discounted products is obviously a good idea.
-You could also let your customers know about an upcoming event or, simply update them on the latest offerings from your business
+You could also let your customers know about an upcoming event or simply update them on the latest offerings from your business

 - Finally, the last step: press send!

-If you want people from well beyond your local community to notice your website you may want to consider enlisting the support of influencers.
-While we don’t expect you’ll be looking to the likes of Miranda Kerr or Kim Kardashian, you could get in touch with micro-influencers; they have a smaller number of followers but are perfect for small to medium businesses as they offer commensurately more affordable rates.
+If you want people from well beyond your local community to notice your website, you may want to consider enlisting the support of influencers.
+While you might not be looking to the likes of Miranda Kerr or Kim Kardashian, you could get in touch with micro-influencers – they have a smaller number of followers but are perfect for small to medium businesses as they offer commensurately more affordable rates.

-4. List your business
+4. List your Business

-When you list your business with Google Local Business, you’ll be able to upload basic business details including a link to your website and your business location.
-This listing will mean when people search for a product (for example ‘bakeries in Smithtown’) your business will come up and Google will even provide directions through Google Maps right to your shopfront.
+When you list your business with Google My Business, you’ll be able to upload basic business details including a link to your website and your business location.
+This listing will mean when people search for a product, for example ‘bakeries in Smithtown’, your business will come up and Google will even provide directions through Google Maps right to your shopfront.
 In Google My Business you can also set up a review function and request well-established customers to write about why they love doing business with you.

 Quality content on your blog works to direct traffic to your website because blog posts help to promote your website ranking on search engines.
 It may seem at the start like you are producing content and no one is reading it, but if you keep at it and keep working to improve the quality of your content it can pay big dividends.
 Your blog can help you build up an audience of potential customers and it does not have to be expensive to run so long as you are prepared to devote the time to producing content yourself.
 If you are willing to write your own content, blog posts are indeed a cheap website marketing tool.
 There are plenty of tutorials online showing how to write an effective blog.